Skip to content

 Create variable form

-Working with Versions
+Working with Values and Labels

-Variable detail editor
+Variable detail values

 Labels are mutable pointers to specific versions.
 They work like Docker tags or git branch names — you can move them to point at any version at any time.